Chelsea, Borussia bounce back in Champions League

 Celtic’s overworked defense failed to hold out for the final half hour as Fabregas headed a cross by substitute Alexis Sanchez into the corner, earning Barcelona a second straight victory in Group H after beating Ajax 4-0.

-The result sent the Spanish club to the top of Group G, three points ahead of Porto.
+The result sent the Spanish club to the top of Group G, three points clear of Porto.
 Zenit St. Petersburg and Austria Vienna drew 0-0 in the other group game and have one point each.

 Atletico is unbeaten this season and defeated Real Madrid in the Spanish league last weekend.
 But it was tested by two-time European champion Porto’s strong first-half performance, with Jackson Martinez scoring from a diving header in the 16th before Godin and Turan struck after the break.